AntenehTsegayeTessema/AntenehTsegayeTessema/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I’m fascinated by the intersection of AI and ethics, exploring how technology can make a positive social impact

-Here’s a refined GitHub profile README and LinkedIn summary that showcase your expertise, experience, and projects effectively.

-⸻

-GitHub Profile README (For README.md in your username repository)

-# 👋 Hi, I'm Anteneh Tessema!

-🚀 **AI Engineer | Full Stack Developer | ML & Deep Learning Enthusiast**
-🔹 Building **AI-powered applications** and **multi-agent systems**
-🔹 Exploring **cryptocurrency, quantum security, and IoT**
-🔹 Passionate about **AI-driven cybersecurity** & **personal safety solutions**
+AI Engineer | Full Stack Developer | ML & Deep Learning Enthusiast 🔹 Building AI-powered applications and multi-agent systems 🔹 Exploring cryptocurrency, quantum security, and IoT 🔹 Passionate about AI-driven cybersecurity & personal safety solutions**

 ## 🏗️ What I Do
 - **Full Stack Development**: Crafting scalable and efficient web & mobile apps.